 At each appointment following the news, our doctors checked in on our emotional health and how we were coping.
 They offered a calm and comforting presence as they updated us on the status of my pregnancy.
 As we approached periviability, our doctors walked us through complex and emotionally challenging decisions.
 They always respected our wishes and supported us in our choices.

 However, it is important to know that it is okay to be human and show that you are affected.
 Professional distance is not meant to make you cold.
 It does not mean that you cannot be sad with your patient.
-It is okay if you find yourself deeply affected as you give your patients the news about the terminal prenatal diagnosis or as you deliver your patient’s baby or babies knowing what’s coming.
+It is okay if you find yourself deeply affected as you give your patients the news about the life-limiting condition or as you deliver your patient’s baby or babies knowing what is coming.

 These human interactions with our doctors and nurses are the very reasons why we continued our care with them during pregnancy after loss.
 There was a comfort and confidence in the fact that they were able to meet us in our grief and empathize with what we had been through.
-There wasn’t a callous disregard for our loss or our continued grief.
+There was not a callous disregard for our loss or our continued grief.
 They met us with empathy and compassion.
-They didn’t feel as though they had the perfect words, but in those moments, their words were everything to us.
-Their words showed us that we weren’t alone.
-They put themselves in our shoes and offered what they would’ve wanted if it had been them: human interaction, tenderness, and comfort.
+They did not feel as though they had the perfect words, but in those moments, their words were everything to us.
+Their words showed us that we were not alone.
+They put themselves in our shoes and offered what they would have wanted if it had been them: human interaction, tenderness, and comfort.

-In those moments, it wasn’t about the specific words.
+In those moments, it was not about the specific words.
 It was about the sincerity with which they were spoken.
 Our doctors and nurses left their personal stresses, opinions, and judgments at the door and entered into our experience.
 They put us first.
 We were grieving parents before we were patients.
-There were moments when we weren’t doctor and patient, but we were human beings feeling the effects of a heartbreaking tragedy.
+There were moments when we were not doctor and patient, but we were human beings feeling the effects of a heartbreaking tragedy.

-We acknowledge that providing this level of care to families facing terminal prenatal diagnoses is incredibly difficult.
+We acknowledge that providing this level of care to families facing prenatal diagnoses of life-limiting conditions is incredibly difficult.
 We know that it can take a toll on you emotionally, so we want to support you in taking care of yourself.
 In order to provide this level of care consistently and without feeling emotionally depleted, it is important to cultivate a practice of self-care.
-We have written a post about the importance and practice of self-care for you as a professional, and you can find it here.
+I have written a post about the importance and practice of self-care for you as a professional, and you can find it here.